 What is a hedgerow?
 In the cultured, organized sense, it is meant to be a barrier of trees and shrubs planted to mark boundary lines or to keep grazing animals contained.
 In the sloppier sense, it is the buffer of wild plants at the corners of a property.
-It is that definition that inspired my jelly creation today!
+It is that definition that inspired one of my favorite jelly creation!

 The base of this jelly is an infusion of wildflowers.
 Specifically, this recipe was based on my previously successful Queen Anne’s Lace Flower Jelly, and so we will continue with having that be the base.

 I started off with gathering 10-15 heads of Queen Anne’s Lace Flowers.
 “Make sure it is really Queen Anne’s Lace, and not her cousin, Poisonous Water Hemlock.
 Queen Annes Lace has a hairy stem, and the distinct, piney scent associated with aromatics in the carrot family.
 Poison Hemlock is smooth, and smells gross when you rub the leaf. (from QAL Flower Jelly)”

 Assorted Edible Wildflowers:

 In my yard, I was able to find red clover and a honeysuckle flower or two, as well as native white yarrow.
 I also had some dried wild rose petals from earlier this summer, dried elderflowers from last year, and some red rose buds from Mountain Rose Herbs!

 Here is a list of other edible wildflowers that you might be able to find in your yard to include in such creations as this one:

 - Rose Petals

 - Citrus Flowers